tevelee/Eval/README.md

 ### ⁉️ How does it work?

 The interpreter itself does not define anything or any way to deal with the input string on its own.
-All it does, is recognising patterns.
+All it does is recognising patterns.

 By creating data types, you provide literals to the framework, which it can interpret as an element or a result of the expression.
 These types are transformed to real Swift types.